tatumio/tatum-blockchain-connector/README.md

 ## Structure
 There is a `blueprint` folder, where there is an example connector prepared for you.
 You should extend `*Controller.ts` and `*Service.ts` files and implement the required methods, you would like to expose via Tatum API to the developers.
 On top of that, there are `<blockchain>-connector` directories, where custom integrations are being created.
 Feel free to fork the repo, create your connector and open a PR.
+All common files which are used across connectors are located in `common` folder.

 ## Integration to Tatum API
 Before the integration itself, please read [Integration guide](./INTEGRATION_GUIDE.md).